dragonflydb/documentation/docs/cloud/datastores.md

 By default the data store will consist of a single Dragonfly server, this means that in case of software failures, hardware failures or cloud zone outages data is lost and the data store may be completely unavailable.

-To increase availability of your data store you can add up to two replicas in different zones.
+To increase availability of your data store you can configure it to be deployed in up to three different zones, one primary zone for the master and up to two replica zones.
 Dragonfly Cloud automatically detects failures and performs failover to an available replica.
 Select up to three zones in the *High Availability* dropdown box.
 The data store master node will be placed in the primary availability zone selected first.
 To avoid data transfer costs incurred by the cloud provider, select the primary availability zone to match the availability zone of your application.